VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Conclusion Discussion

 \section{Conclusion \& Discussion}

 We introduced \textsc{VidEdit}, a lightweight algorithm for zero-shot semantic video editing based on latent diffusion models.
 We have shown experimentally that this approach conserves more appearance information from the input video than other diffusion-based methods, leading to lighter edits.
 Nevertheless, the approach has a few limitations.
 Common with \cite{lna}, the capacity of the MLP mapping networks decreases for complex videos involving rapid movements and very long-term videos.
 Since our method relies on the quality of such atlas representations, one possible way to expand the scope of possible video edits would be to strengthen and robustify the neural layered atlases construction approach.
-Finally, video editing raises several ethical challenges that we discuss here.
-Open-source diffusion models are trained on large amounts of data and inherit their biases.
-Therefore, the use of such models can raise ethical issues, whether the target text prompt is intentionally harmful or not.
-In addition, video editing algorithms could be used with harmful intent such as harassment or propagating fake news.
-To mitigate potential misuse, the Stable Diffusion model is released under a license focused on ethical and legal use, stating explicitly that users “must not distribute harmful, offensive, dehumanizing content or otherwise harmful representations of people or their environments, cultures, religions, etc. produced with the model weights”. \setcitestyle{numbers}